noizhardware/MASS/README.md

 # M A S S
 _rev.2019f05_
-#### A file format that uses human-readable delimiter-separated values to store data in attribute–value pairs.
+#### .MASS is a file format that uses human-readable delimiter-separated values to store data in attribute–value pairs.
 ###### In the `src` folder you can find a PowerShell module with functions that act upon the .MASS format.
 ##### TODO:
   * Atom Grammar